spraakbanken/sparv/docs/developers-guide/writing-sparv-plugins.md

 referenced in the pipeline.
 For example, the annotator `misc.number_by_position` uses wildcards.
 Its output is defined as `Output("{annotation}:misc.number_position")`.
 Here, the wildcard `{annotation}` can be replaced with any annotation, and the annotator will generate a new attribute for the spans of that annotation.
-If a user requests the annotation `<sentence>:misc.number_position` (by including it in one of the export lists in the corpus config), Sparv will annotate every span of the `<sentence>` annotation with a number attribute.
+If a user requests the annotation `<sentence>:misc.number_position` (by including it in one of the export lists in the corpus configuration), Sparv will annotate every span of the `<sentence>` annotation with a number attribute.
 Similarly, requesting `document:misc.number_position` will add a number attribute to the `document` annotation.

 Wildcards are similar to config variables as they provide customization to annotators.
 However, the main difference is that a config variable is explicitly set in the corpus configuration, while a wildcard receives its value automatically